 If you pay a professional to assist you with the accounting requirements for your rental properties, such as preparing your rental accounts, the expenses incurred here are considered allowable with regard to your income tax return.

 Not all accountancy fees are deductible, however, so be sure the expenses you are claiming are related to the preparation of a rent account, or they may not be considered by the Revenue Commissioners.

 If you, as a landlord, incur costs for utilities/services such as waste collection, recycling, or services provided by the local council such as light, heating, internet or phone, you may be entitled to deduct these when calculating your rental income tax liability.

 If you require your tenants to pay for these services themselves, however, you will not be able to claim them as expenses.

 Repair and maintenance expenses, such as servicing boilers or fixing broken locks, qualify as deductible so long as they are necessary to keep your property at an acceptable living standard.

 In order to claim these expenses, the repairs must be both essential and non-profitable.
 This means that you can deduct the cost of hiring a contractor to repair a broken step, but you can’t claim relief for your own labour if you fix it yourself.

 10. Wear & Tear

-It’s important to keep complete records of all expenses pertaining to your rental properties, whether or not they are tax-deductible.
-Revenue advises landlords to keep all supporting records, including invoices, receipts, bank statements and cheque stubs, for six years unless you’re advised otherwise by your revenue office.
+It’s very important to keep complete records of all expenses pertaining to your rental properties, whether or not they are tax-deductible.
+Even if you don’t think it will be needed, it’s good practice to keep all records, such as invoices, receipts, bank statements and cheque stubs that relate to your rental property.